 While the flu season may have already started, it is never too late to receive the flu vaccine to protect yourself against the influenza virus!
 If you have hesitated about getting the flu shot for one reason or another, this might be due to some popular misconceptions about the vaccine.
-If you are concerned about any potential issues or side effects, check out the truth behind these 4 common myths about the flu shot:
+If you are concerned about any potential issues or side effects, we’ve got the facts for you!
+Here are 4 common myths about the flu shot debunked:

 You may have heard someone tell you that they caught the flu as a result of receiving the flu vaccine.
 However, the truth is that the viruses in the flu shot are dead and not infectious.
 The only side effects you might experience after the flu shot are a mild fever or a feeling of fatigue, as well as possible swelling or soreness where you received the shot.
 These issues are not serious and usually go away quickly.
 In the rare case that you experience a serious side effect such as trouble breathing or a fast heartbeat, you should contact your doctor immediately.